 Indicator Status (R/Y/G) Identify specific strategies and action steps implemented to support progress for each of the Demonstrable Improvement Indicators.
 Provide point in time trend data such as BoY, MoY and EoY benchmarks used to measure and track cohorts to determine progress made.
 Provide evidence of impact and measurable contributive value of specific, applied methods on instruction, student learning, and rates of proficiency in ELA and Math.
 Describe how the data trends for this reporting cycle will inform future action steps.
 Include a description of any adjustments made to the Continuation Plan and corresponding data used to inform the adjustment, as applicable.
 Provide hyperlinks, inclusive of evidence, such as data, information, and/or relevant documents.
 Such must be made publicly available prior to submitting this report.
-Evidence of culturally relevant teaching Evidence of personalizing learning Evidence of teacher collecting data throughout lesson Student progress is monitored through a variety of formative assessments and documents toward mastery Students receive timely and specific feedback Scaffolds and adjustments are made to instruction based on checks for understanding 115 3-8 Math ED Core Subject PI Student data from the Fall administration of the district wide NWEA Math assessment was used to track student growth and progress.
+Scaffolds and adjustments are made to instruction based on checks for understanding 115 3-8 Math ED Core Subject PI Student data from the Fall administration of the district wide NWEA Math assessment was used to track student growth and progress.
 Both the achievement and growth results were used with teachers during instructional meetings and PLCs.
 Teachers planned using a data-driven cycle to monitor student growth, identify focus standards where students were not reaching mastery, and create action plans to address specific deficits.
 Teachers also worked with students to aid them in creating academic goals and tracking their progress around multiple data points.
 Teachers utilized the district Math curriculum for Tier 1 instruction.
 Lessons were planned that focused around the SCSD Math units with teachers and the Math Content Liaison Teacher during instructional meetings and infused AVID strategies into lessons.
-Utilizing our most recent student data from the Fall NWEA Math assessment, we have calculated a projected Math MGP of 23.7.
+Additional screening was done with SOAR assessments to provide tiered interventions for identified students.
+These students receive Tier 2 interventions through an AR (Algebraic Reasoning) Teacher daily.
+We also Utilizing our most recent student data from the Fall NWEA Math assessment, we have calculated a projected Math MGP of 23.7.
 At this point in the year, this is below our progress target of 32.1.
 NWEA Math Growth reports show that 40% of our students showed high and average high growth from Fall to Fall.
 Average growth was seen in 14.12% of students and 45.88% showed low average and low growth.
 We continue to closely monitor our Math instruction and track student growth through our assessment data to meet our year-end progress target for this indicator.
 Starting in November, we will use our Math data to identify five focus students per class to track and monitor their progress.
+Teachers, along with their coach, have created action plans to focus on standards and support academic growth.
+District coaches and consultants facilitate unit unpacking PDs Starting in November, we used